YangWoomin/ZilliaxServer/README.md

 ### "network_test" module
 * this test program is for testing "network" module
-* this program has three components - chat server, chat client and chat massive test client
+* this program consists of three components - chat server, chat client and chat massive test client
+#### Chat Server
-* dsfsd
+*

 ### Additional Explanation and Notes
 ####